statiqdev/Website/input/framework/concepts/modules.md

 Order: 3
-Description: A module is a component that performs a specific action, usually by creating, processing, or manipulating documents.
 ---
+A module is a component that performs a specific action, usually by creating, processing, or manipulating documents.

-A *module* is a small single-purpose component that takes [documents](/framework/concepts/documents) as input, does something based on those documents (possibly transforming them), and outputs documents as a result of whatever operation was performed.
+A module is a small single-purpose component that takes [documents](/framework/concepts/documents) as input, does something based on those documents (possibly transforming them), and outputs documents as a result of whatever operation was performed.
 Modules are typically chained in a sequence called a [pipeline](/framework/concepts/pipelines).

 # Configuration